 The first diagram showing these unusual colours is of several flowering plants.
-A rather austere pattern on the sides of the pansies, lightly shading them and making them look best on the head.
+The rather austere pattern on the sides of the pansies, slightly shading them and making them look best on the head.
 The vibrant cross-stitch embroidery thread adds brightness to the whole bouquet.
 One difficulty in the job that can be is using black linen.
-And this is because with prolonged eye contact with the colour they can get bored very quickly and not be able to embroider any further. the size of the canvas is one hundred and twenty-five centimetres, and the threads used are in the number of eighteen pieces.
+And this is because with prolonged eye contact with the colour they can get bored very quickly and not be able to embroider any further. the size of the canvas is one hundred and twenty-five centimetres, and the thread is used in an amount of eighteen pieces.

 The finished product is recommended to be set in the desired colour or contrasting print and then hung on the wall or presented as a gift to friends.

 Using the following cross embroidery example, you can decorate your home textiles.
 For example, embroidered pansies on reclining cushions.
 Well, always puts you in a spring mood.
 Take a canvas and fold it in half four times to determine the centre of the pattern.
 Mark the centre with a washable felt-tip pen.
 For beginners, we recommend splitting the canvas into traditional boxes.
 This way you won't get tangled up and make mistakes that could lead to lost threads.